AMN1425/Unversity/REPORTS.md

 - __`Methods`__: These are the functions that a class can implement.
 - __`Relationships`__: Represent how classes are related to each other.

+---

+## Scenario

+Imagine that we have a university system to manage the library, students, departments, courses, and fees.
+The role of the Class Diagram is to show all the classes involved in this system and how they interact with each other.
+This diagram can be used by developers to understand the relationships between the different components of the system before they start coding.

+---

 -__adminID__: Unique identifier for theadmin (String).
 - __name__: Name of the admin (String).